MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-jpn-consolidate-invoices.md

 - Only invoices in company's accounting currency are included in a consolidated invoice.

 > [!NOTE]
-> In case when the limited **Tax adjustment on consolidated invoice** functionality doesn't fit with one or another the specific requirement, please consider use of the Summary orders functionality.
+> In case when the **Tax adjustment on consolidated invoice** functionality doesn't fit with one or another the specific requirement, please consider use of the Summary invoice functionality.
 > For more information, see [Consolidate sales orders or packing slips for posting](/dynamics365/finance/accounts-receivable/configure-customer-invoices#consolidate-sales-orders-or-packing-slips-for-posting/)

 ### Setup